Lesson Planning Fundamentals

 • Opportunities for practice and feedback

-Let’s see how this three-stage design process works with a concrete example.
-Imagine you’re planning a high school science unit on climate change.
+This example applies the three-stage design process to a high school science unit on climate change.

 Stage 1: Desired Results